West rushes more aid as Mariupol teeters and fighting rages

 — A captured Russian soldier accused of killing a civilian awaited his fate in Ukraine’s first war crimes trial.
 Sgt.
 Vadim Shishimarin, 21, could get life in prison.

-But the attack on Severodonetsk was unsuccessful, according to both Haidai and Ukraine’s military, who said Russia took losses and retreated.
-Their claims could not be independently verified.
+They ran down the road to a neighbor’s home, where they hid in the basement.

-“It is hell there, and that’s not an exaggeration,” Ukrainian President Volodymyr Zelenskyy said of the campaign.
-He called the bombardment of Severodonetsk “brutal and completely senseless.”
+Around 20 other houses were damaged and two people were lightly injured, said Olha Shaytanova, head of the village.

 McQuillan reported from Lviv.
+Stashevskyi reported from Kyiv.
 Associated Press journalists Yuras Karmanau in Lviv, Andrea Rosa in Kharkiv, Jamey Keaten in Geneva and other AP staffers around the world contributed.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine